Bust of Hercules seen from behind, with head turned to right, wearing lion’s skin, and club over left shoulder. On left, shield and control-mark.

 This coin is a denarius, minted, according to Michael Crawford’s dating, in 100 BCE.
 It depicts on the obverse a bust of Hercules seen from behind, recognizable by his lion’s skin and his club over his left shoulder.
 Two characters are represented on the reverse.
 The one on the left has been identified as a personification of Roma in arms, as she is holding a spear in her right hand and wearing a helmet with triple crest (see Mommsen, Geschichte, n° 204, p.
 577; BMCRR Rome 1704; Crawford, RRC I, p.
 329).
 The character on the right is a bare-chested male wearing a hip-mantle.
 Holding a wreath in his right hand, he is crowning the first character, while he is also holding a cornucopia in his left hand.
 Comparing this character with that of posterior coins dated between 76 and 74 BCE (RRC 393/1a and RRC 397/1), it is possible to identify him with a personification of the Genius of the Roman people, that we could define as a sort of abstract and supernatural double of the collective entity formed by the Roman people, an entity which was worshiped because it protected the Roman people, and because it represented it in its very core (see Mommsen, Geschichte, n° 204, p.
 577; BMCRR Rome 1704; Kunckel, Der Römische, p.
 17; Crawford, RRC I, p.
 409).
 Actually, as in RRC 397/1, the Genius is holding a cornucopia, and he is represented as an “hipmantled figure”.
 Both moneyers seem to have largely stressed on the muscular aspect of his torso (Koortbojian, The Divinization, p.
 92).
 These similarities between the two coins mean that the character represented on the right of this issuemay be a personification of the Genius populi romani.
 Another element can confirm this identification, it is the identity of the moneyer responsible for the minting of the issue, whose name appears in the legend on the reverse of the coin.
 He has to be identified with P. Cornelius Lentulus Marcellinus (RE Cornelius 230).
 This man was a member of the prestigious gens Cornelia, more precisely of the lineage of the Lentuli.
 This family is particularly known because it was under the authority of some of its members that other coins bearing a representation of the Genius populi romani had been produced during the first century BCE.
 Actually, the name of P. Cornelius Lentulus Marcellinus’s son, Cn.
 Cornelius Lentulus Marcellinus (RE Cornelius 228), appears on another coin whose obverse has a representation of the bust of the Genius populi romani (RRC 393/1a).

 If we admit that the scene on the reverse of this coin represents the Genius of the Roman people crowning Rome in arms, it would be its first iconographic representation.
 However, the invocation of this Genius went further back in time.
-According to Livy, in 218/217 BCE, in the panic following the battle of the Trebia during the second Punic War, after the consultation of the Sibylline books, five major victims were sacrificed to the Genius of the Roman people for the salvation of the Roman State (Livy, Books from the Foundation of the City XXI.62; about this cult, see Palombi, “Genius”).
+According to Livy, in 218/217 BCE, in the panic following the battle of the Trebia during the second Punic War, after the consultation of the Sibylline books, five major victims were sacrificed to the Genius of the Roman people for the salvation of the Roman State (Livy, History of Rome XXI.62; about this cult, see Palombi, “Genius”).